navarrocamila/navarrocamila/README.md

 - 👋 Hello there, I’m @navarrocamila
 - 👀 I’m interested in multimedia art
 - 🌱 I’m currently learning git
-- 💞️ I’m looking to collaborate on mulyimedia art development
+- 💞️ I’m looking to collaborate on multimedia art development
 - 📫 How to reach me send me an email

 Buenos Aires  -Argentina  2023